Was Jesus Wise?

 unless they were raped in a field where no one could hear their cries for help.

-Was Jesus wise, really, or is the proof of the Biblical pudding that it's
+Was Jesus wise or is the Biblical pudding

 Is there anything "good" or "wise" about the palpably evil commandments above?
 If